 Zinc is vital to support tissue growth and repair.
 It also helps to support the immune system and can be found in seafood, meat, wheat germ, nuts and seeds.

 Devils claw is a great pain reliever for those suffering osteoarthritis.
 Boswellia also reduces pain by inhibiting inflammatory mediators and improving blood supply to the joints.
-We stock a lovely product by Pukka which contains Turmeric, Boswellia, Ginger and Red ginseng – ideal for someone with arthritis.
+We often recommend a lovely product by Pukka which contains Turmeric, Boswellia, Ginger and Red ginseng – ideal for someone with arthritis.
 Ginger is a well-known anti-inflammatory which can be used in the culinary form and is often seen in combinations with many of the above in products aimed at reducing inflammation.

 Unfortunately due to the long term use of NSAID’s (non steroidal anti-inflammatory drugs) such as ibuprofen and steroids for pain management, we can find ourselves with damaged gut flora.
 This begins to show itself as new digestive symptoms from bloating to IBS and as a result we may begin to feel we have some issues with foods that we didn’t have previously.
 This is where food intolerance testing and some gut healing work with a registered and clinically trained Nutritional Therapist can be invaluable.
 As you can see HERE , those with musculoskeletal problems experienced a 64% moderate to high benefit.

 It’s a complex subject but as ever, come and chat to us and we will help you unravel some of the challenges you’ve been having with your joints.
+To book a discovery call to find out more book here and if you would like to book for Nutritional therapy you can find out more here

 Patterson E, Wall R, Fitzgerald GF, Ross RP, Stanton C. Health implications of high dietary omega-6 polyunsaturated fatty acids.
 J Nutr Metab, 2012, 539426.